savoirtech/apache-cxf-ppc64le/README.md

 write once, run everywhere is an aspect of Java development that we have come to expect.

-From the point of view of a Runtime Environment there are difference - most of those are due to JVM defaults, however there are some cases where native behavoirs come into play.
+From the point of view of a Runtime Environment there are differences - most of those are due to JVM defaults, however there are some cases where native behavoirs come into play.
 Each library/framework upon discovering these differences tend to adapt their code to ensure